Configure a SAML identity provider using the Search API

 8. Enter the Single sign-on URL.

-This URL must point to the Search API SAML authentication provider you will create once your IdP has been configured (see Create an Authentication Provider) and must include the unique identifier of your Coveo organization in the query string.
+This URL must point to the Search API SAML authentication provider that you’ll create once your IdP has been configured, and it must include the unique identifier of your Coveo organization in the query string.

 https://platform.cloud.coveo.com/rest/search/v2/login/mySAMLAuthenticationProvider?organizationId=mycoveoorganizationg8tp8wu3